jekyll/minima/_posts/2020-07-19-life-lessons.md

 ---
 layout: post
-title: 10 Lessons from my Life
+title: 10 Lessons from my life
 published: true
 description: A few lessons that I have learnt in my life
 permalink: /life-lessons/